 The view from Lipton’s Seat is beautiful, don’t get me wrong, but what makes this destination so special is the road in.
 This tea plantation will put your jaw on the floor.
 It’s simply that beautiful (and big).
 You can opt to hike or take a tuk-tuk through the estate.
 There is a factory on the property which is one of the oldest in existence (dating from the 1800s.
 Some of the machinery is still the same.
 It’s well worth a look to see how tea is made.
 Trust me, the train from Kandy to Ella doesn’t have shit on this place.

 Enjoy lunch in Haputale and catch the afternoon train to Ella.
 Fortunately, the journey from Haputale to Ella should only last an hour or so.
-Once you arrive in Ella, get yourself situated then head down Ella Falls for a relaxing dip.
+Once you arrive in Ella, get yourself situated then head down Ella Falls for a relaxing dip or check out one of the many other things to do in Ella.
 In the evening, head to the Nine Arches Bridge for sunset.
 If the trains are running on time, you’ll see one pass by just after the sun goes down.
 It’s a little bit of a gimmick-y excursion, but it’s free and definitely a beautiful bridge.

 Where to stay: Will Guest Homestay.
 Although we didn’t get Will’s famed hospitality (he was away), this place delivered on quality.
 The rooms are brand new with your own private balcony.
 The sunrises from your bed are to die for.
 Plus, the balcony gives you some private space to share quiet time in a gorgeous setting.
 It is located a bit outside of town, but if you negotiate well a tuk-tuk should run you 300 rupees or just under $2USD.